CMDATodayBanner2

 I still remember the first time I donned a whitecoat (one of those half-length coats for students) with a stethoscope in my pocket and walked into a patient room at the big city hospital in Indianapolis, Indiana in 1985.
 I was a second-year medical student at Indiana University, and I had just received instruction from my clinical instructor on how to perform a thorough history and physical.
 I don’t remember my first patient’s name, but she was a young woman with a loud systolic heart murmur even I could hear.
 I also remember three words that were to guide me through each step of a thorough physical exam: “Look, listen and feel.”
 A couple of years later, those three words became critical again as I took my first basic life support (BLS) course and became certified both in BLS and Advanced cardiac life support (ACLS), prior to becoming a surgical resident.
 Again, the phrase, “Look, listen and feel,” was the guiding mantra to get my first BLS certification card.

-Mike Chupp, MD
+by Mike Chupp, MD, FACS

 I still remember the first time I donned a whitecoat (one of those half-length coats for students) with a stethoscope in my pocket and walked into a patient room at the big city hospital in Indianapolis, Indiana in 1985.
 I was a second-year medical student at Indiana University, and I had just received instruction from my clinical instructor on how to perform a thorough history and physical.
 I don’t remember my first patient’s name, but she was a young woman with a loud systolic heart murmur even I could hear.
 I also remember three words that were to guide me through each step of a thorough physical exam: “Look, listen and feel.”
 A couple of years later, those three words became critical again as I took my first basic life support (BLS) course and became certified both in BLS and Advanced cardiac life support (ACLS), prior to becoming a surgical resident.
 Again, the phrase, “Look, listen and feel,” was the guiding mantra to get my first BLS certification card.